awslabs/multi-model-server/docs/server.md

                         #logging-levelsfor detailed information on values.
   --metrics-write-to {log,csv,cloudwatch}
-                        By default writes to the Log file specified in `--log- file`.If you pass "csv", various metric files in "csv" format are created in metrics folder in the current directory.
+                        By default writes to the Log file specified in `--log- file`.
+If you pass "csv", various metric files in "csv" format are created in metrics folder in the current directory.
 If you pass "cloudwatch", metrics will be pushed to AWS CloudWatch Service.